iamdcj/javascripts/src/scope/lexical-scope/README.md

 * Bindings `a` and `globalFunction` are part of the global scope.
 * `localFunction` is part of the globalFunction scope.
 * Parameter `c` is part of the localFunction scope.

-We write the program this way, and the engine cemements the rules, thus forming the lexical scope.

 #### Binding Look-ups